Cita's World: Overview

 It was the first show to feature a virtual reality Black character as the host named Cita.
 Cita's World was the brainchild of Curtis A. Gadson, B.E.T.
 Senior VP of Programming at that time, & Corey Turner, concept designer and director.
 The show moved production locations 3 times.
-The first year, the show was produced and shot in BET's headquarters in Washington, DC.
+The first year, the show was produced and shot in BET's headquarters in Washington, D.C.
 The second year the show was moved to Harlem in BET's newly rented space.
 The Cita's World set and technical infrastructure sat next to the 106 & Park set.

-The final year the show was moved to Burbank, CA, where the show was also given a major overhaul.
+The final year the show was moved to Burbank, California, where the show was also given a major overhaul.
 New optical tracking motion capture to acquire Kittie's performances, its own dedicated stage for the blue screen set, and a remodeled and designed Cita.
 The show would benefit from the relocation to Los Angeles with staff that was already proficient in visual effects workflows and techniques.